roemeren/tableau-workbook-extractor/docs/source/example.rst

 Instructions
 ------------

-Step 1: Download the Exmaple Tableau Workbook
+Step 1: Download the Example Tableau Workbook
 """"""""""""""""""""""""""""""""""""""""""""""

 Download a local copy of the